molgenis/molgenis.org/public/start.md

 ## Download & install

 You can download and install MOLGENIS for free.
-See [Download & Intall guide](/download)
+See [Download & Install guide](/download)

 ## Request cloud installation